-2) include a Web Analytics opt-out feature on your site (using a simple iframe), and
+2) Include a Web Analytics opt-out feature on your site (using a simple iframe),

 <a href='http://linkedin.com'>LinkedIn Profile</a>

-Please See our Piwik Data Limits Fact Sheet for more information about Data Limits and Historical Data records.
+Please see our Piwik Data Limits Fact Sheet for more information about Data Limits and Historical Data records.
 In general, Piwik does not believe in any limits, and will only be limited with the server resources.
 If you have access to existing data, you can also transfer it to Piwik.
 In particular, you can import old historical visitors data in Piwik, or import data from Google Analytics.

-If you distribute a modified version of Piwik, or software that includes Piwik as a module, or develop a website for a customer/client that includes Piwik, you must give access to the code source and publish all the code under the GPL.
+If you distribute a modified version of Piwik, or software that includes Piwik as a module, or develop a website for a customer/client that integrates closely with Piwik, you must give access to the code source and publish all the code under the GPL.

 Note that if you use third party plugins from the Marketplace, they may be released under a different license.
-Individual components, libraries or plugins may be available for reuse under a different license.
+Individual components, libraries or plugins within Piwik may also be available for reuse under a different license.
 Please refer to the LEGALNOTICE file included in the distribution.

 Piwik can scale to millions of page views per month and/or to thousands of registered websites.
 If you have a few hundreds visits/page views per day, Piwik should work fine “out of the box”.
 If you have thousands of page views per day or more, click here to view the High Traffic Piwik Guide: Scale & Optimize

 Piwik allows to upload your custom logo, which will be displayed everywhere the normal Piwik logo displays:

 1) top of the screen in the Analytics reports,